 - Typical piccata recipes will use wheat flour to coat the meat, but that is out if you need to be gluten free.
 I have tried a couple different substitutes, but have been most happy with tapioca starch (purchase it here) because not only does it give a nice crisp coating, but the residual starch helps thicken the sauce nicely.

 - I know a lot of people dislike cooking in olive oil, but it really produces the best result here.
 Use an extra light tasting olive oil for lowest smoking point.
-Check out the Marketplace for links to reputable olive oil suppliers.

 Notes on healing diets